-Do you have one of the 10 best credit cards of 2021?
+Do you have one of the 10 best credit cards of March 2021? - CNN Underscored

 To top it off, when international flights resume, you can safely use the Chase Sapphire Preferred overseas, since it has no foreign transaction fees on international purchases.
 It even provides primary car rental insurance, so you don’t have to look to your own auto policy first if you have an accident with your rental car.

-What could be better: The Chase Sapphire Preferred is a classic, but in some ways, it’s starting to get long in the tooth.
+What could be better: The Chase Sapphire Preferred is a classic, but in some ways, it’s starting to get a little long in the tooth.
 Other credit cards now offer bonus points or cash back in the travel and dining categories, and in some cases at higher rates (though usually accompanied by higher annual fees).

 Even our benchmark Citi Double Cash card earns 2% cash back -— 1% when you make a purchase, and 1% when you pay it off — on everything you buy, not just travel and dining, though you can get more value when redeeming your Sapphire Preferred points than you can with simple cash back.

 For many people, the Sapphire Preferred isn’t as flashy as its big brother, the Chase Sapphire Reserve, which comes with travel perks, higher bonus rates and a $300 annual travel credit (but also a significantly higher annual fee).
-But if you don’t need or won’t use all those extra perks (especially in the next several months), you may be better off with this significantly less expensive version.
+But if you don’t need or won’t use all those extra perks as travel slowly crawls back to life, you may be better off with this significantly less-expensive version.

 Related: Is the Chase Sapphire Reserve worth the annual fee?